Monday, September 30, 2024

 That's not how I was raised

-My upbringing is or was rather unique for the part of the world.
-I was raised my entire life, my psychic abilities, my spiritual intuitive senses, and my belief in supernatural experiences and magical abilities has been nurtured and never questioned.
+My upbringing is or was rather unique for this particular part of the world.
+I was raised unrestricted over the course if my entire life, with one purpose.
+To most consistently choose the opposing view and actively enact the opposite of all advice or council ever offered unto me.
+I remain encouraged to never doubt my perpetually developing psychic abilities, nor, my spiritual intuitive senses.
+My belief in supernatural experiences and magical abilities has been nurtured and never questioned.
 Through my developmental years, as a result, I have a superior command over the spiritual.
 I'm like all but 2 individuals I've ever met.
 I've been for the most part.
 Forced to both be my own teacher as well as my own benefactor while maintaining the role of a student.
 And my role as a student becoming a graduate only became actualized, once I started to confidently and selflessly, offer teachings, guideness and support to others who seek knowledge and a more profound understanding of the occult side of living.
 Julia, and I, although this is not the basis of our relationship.
 Nevertheless, this is a significant factor along with my ability to quickly and effectively discern hidden motivations and My ability to identify the intent of individuals when she brings questions to me.
-I can have believe both answered the question.
-But also show her the steps.
-I employed to come to those conclusions and her ability to both recognize and accept my message, but even more.
-Adopt those methods, herself and apply them, greatly Exceeds, in potential & deed, every student I've ever Worked with before.
+She's a self-absorbed and unrepentant Narcissist of the most profound order.. she's available to be shown the steps I might first employ to come to those conclusions and her ability to both recognize and accept my message, but even more.
+She seemed to Adopt those methods, herself and apply them, to such a degree, she greatly surpassed, both in potential & in deed, every student I've ever Worked with before.
+Likely do to lack of sympathy and compassion, which she may falsly demonstratie but never truly feel.
+At the endSadly, I must admit she had no light in her whatsoever.However, she remained a respectable threat and a worthy opponent.For any sorcerer.

 Friday, September 27, 2024